duriah/BiodiversityLightAndEcoForecasts/Data/2_TimeSeriesData/Transformed/metadata.md

     - `biomass` and `biomass.int.detrend.complete` respectively contain the untransformed and the transformed time series of the total (i.e. community) biomass.
 Each row is a sample (bottle and sampling day specific).
     - `densities` and `densities.int.detrend.complete` respectively contain the untransformed and the transformed time series of the taxa densities and biomasses Each row is a sample  (bottle, species, and sampling day specific).
     - `o2` and `o2.int.detrend.complete` respectively contain the untransformed and the transformed oxygen time series (oxygen concentration average over the two sensors).
 Each row is a sample  (bottle and sampling day specific).
-    - `water_chem` and `water_chem.int.detrend.complete` respectively contain the untransformed and the transformed time series of the water chemistry (DC: Dissolved Carbon; DN: Dissolved Nitrogen; DOC: Dissolved Organic Carbon; IC: Inorganic Carbon) Each row is a sample  (bottle, water chemistry, and sampling day specific).
+    - `water_chem` and `water_chem.int.detrend.complete` respectively contain the untransformed and the transformed time series of the water chemistry (DC: Dissolved Carbon; DN: Dissolved Nitrogen; DOC: Dissolved Organic Carbon; IC: Inorganic Carbon).
+Each row is a sample  (bottle, water chemistry, and sampling day specific).
     - **Note**: `int.detrend.complete` indicates that it contains the respective transformed time series (interpolated, detrended and standardized over the whole duration of the time series)
     - **Units**: the transformed time are standardized and therefore unitless.
 Regarding the untransformed time series:
       - **Density**: individuals per ml